Nurse Staffing under Absenteeism: A Distributionally Robust Optimization Approach: Distributionally Robust Nurse Staffing

-where variables $z_{ij}$ represent the number of nurses re-assigned from pool $i$ to unit $j$, variables $x_j$ represent the number of temporary nurses hired in unit $j$, variables $e_j$ represent the excessive number of nurses in unit $j$, parameter $c^{\mbox{ x}}$ represents the unit cost of hiring temporary nurses, and parameter $c^{\mbox{ e}}$ represents the unit benefit of having excessive nurses.
-We can set $c^{\mbox{ e}}$ to be zero when such benefit is not taken into account.
-In the above formulation, objective function \eqref{sns-sub-obj} minimizes the cost of hiring temporary nurses minus the benefit of having excessive nurses.
+where variables $z_{ij}$ represent the number of nurses re-assigned from pool $i$ to unit $j$, variables $x_j$ represent the number of temporary nurses hired in unit $j$, variables $e_j$ represent the excessive number of nurses in unit $j$, { and parameters $c^{\mbox{ x}}_j$ represent the unit cost of hiring temporary nurses in unit $j$.} In the above formulation, objective function \eqref{sns-sub-obj} minimizes the cost of hiring temporary nurses.
 Constraints \eqref{sns-sub-con-demand} describe three ways of satisfying the nurse demand in each unit: (i) assigning unit nurses, (ii) re-assigning pool nurses, and (iii) hiring temporary nurses.
 Constraints \eqref{sns-sub-con-pool} ensure that the number of nurses re-assigned from each pool does not exceed the number of nurses showing up in that pool.
-Constraints \eqref{sns-sub-con-integer} describe integrality restrictions.
+Constraints \eqref{sns-sub-con-integer} describe integrality restrictions. { In formulation \eqref{sns-sub}, we assume that the resource of temporary nurses is uncapacitated because hospitals often have sufficient time to recruit temporary nurses either from the previous shift or from collaborating agencies.
+In Appendix \ref{apx-capacitated_temp_nurses}, we discuss a variant of formulation \eqref{sns-sub} that relaxes this assumption.}